Monoese/VoiceCordAI/README.md

 - Real-time voice conversations with AI in Discord voice channels.
 - Support for multiple providers (OpenAI GPT-4, Google Gemini).
 - Simple, reaction-based controls for push-to-talk style interaction.
+- Privacy-focused with an opt-in consent model for voice recording.
 - Switch between AI providers on-the-fly with a command.

 ## Getting Started